afaniuolo/WFFM-Conversion-Tool/README.md

 - `destParametersConverterType` - The name of the field converter to use to convert the save action parameters.

 The custom field converter should be created as described in the previous section, overriding the `ConvertValue` method defined in the inherited `BaseFieldConverted` class.

+## Bugs and Feature Requests
+Please open new Issue [here](https://github.com/afaniuolo/WFFM-Conversion-Tool/issues) to report any bug that you might encounter in the execution of the tool or to suggest a modification or a new feature for the tool.

+Thank you!